 That was many years ago.
 I have been happily playing and singing ever since in all sorts of places and for all kinds of people.
 I get paid to do something I absolutely love to do.
 That makes me feel very lucky…and grateful.
 Great teachers and mentors have turned me into a real professional–one who honors the craft of songwriter and performing.
 I’ve made four albums of my own songs and some of them are actually played on radio, regular and internet.
 I even got a couple royalty checks from BMI.
 Now that’s exciting!

-Craig loves his job.
-He teaches 10th grade world history.
+Craig loved his job.
+Retired now, he taught 10th grade world history.
 But his true passion was the ukulele.
 He began playing with earnest a few years ago and it rubbed off on me.
 I decided to learn a few chords.
 Whoo Hoo!
 That was fun so I learned a few more.
 That’s when I fell in love.
 Head over heels in love with the ukulele.
 It helps that I am a fingerpicker from way back and a lot of my guitar (and piano) technique comes in handy.
 But the ukulele is different and full of surprises.
 It comes gift-wrapped with a big bow.
 Each new chord or lick or strum I learn can open a door to a whole new world of sound and texture and rhythm.
 What a joy!